Home » Recipes » Baked Banana Nut Donuts with Dark Chocolate Glaze

 Donuts

-• If using silicone molds, place on sheet pan.
+• If using silicone molds, brush lightly with vegetable oil and place on sheet pan.
 Set aside.

 • If using metal molds, spray with cooking spray.
 Set aside.